gabo0802/UF-OneClick/Sprint1.md

 ## Accomplishments
 Front-End:
+* Created a sketch of Website pages
+* Created main Website Page
+* Created Login Page with form with some validators
+* Created Sign Up Page with form also with some validators
+* Created a http request to verify connection with backend

 Back-End:
 * Created a remote database and established a connection to it by using the mysql package.